ErfanTagh/my-simple-resume/frontend/skill-step-form/RESUME_VIEWER.md

 ### Styling Changes

-To modify the resume appearance, edit `/public/resume-styles.css`.
+To modify the resume appearance, edit the relevant CSS file in `/public/`.
 Key areas:

 - **Colors**: Search for `#667eea` (primary purple) and `#495057` (dark gray)
 - **Fonts**: Currently using 'Inter' from Google Fonts